linode/docs/docs/guides/tools-reference/tools/modify-file-permissions-with-chmod/index.md

 ![Modify File Permissions with chmod](modify_file_permissions_with_chmod_smg.png "Modify File Permissions with chmod")

-## Modify File Permissions with CHMOD
+## Modify File Permissions with chmod
-CHMOD allows users to change read and write permissions in Unix systems.
-In this guide, we will show you how to modify file and directory permissions with CHMOD.
+The chmod command allows users to change read and write permissions in Unix systems.
+In this guide, we will show you how to modify file and directory permissions with chmod.

 Unix-like systems, including the Linux systems that run on the Linode platform, have an incredibly robust access control system that allows systems administrators to effectively permit multiple users access to a single system without giving every user access to every file on the file system.
 The `chmod` command is the best and easiest way to modify these file permissions.

 This guide provides a brief overview of file permissions and the operation of the `chmod` command in addition to a number of practical examples and applications of `chmod`.
 If you find this guide helpful, please consider our [basic administration practices guide](/docs/tools-reference/linux-system-administration-basics/) and the [Linux users and groups guide](/docs/tools-reference/linux-users-and-groups/) next.

-## How to Use CHMOD

-In this guide, `chmod` refers to recent versions of `chmod` such as those provided by the GNU project.
-By default, `chmod` is included with all images provided by Linode, and as part of the common "base" selection of packages provided in nearly all distributions of Linux-based operating systems.

-### What Are CHMOD Permissions?

-CHMOD permissions are a set of commands that can be used to modify file and directory permissions for any kind of Unix user.
-These permissions are applied to three types of users in Unix: Owner, Group, and Other Users/Public.
-CHMOD Permissions define who out of these three types of users can read, write, or execute files/directories in a Unix system.

-### Linux File Permission Basics With CHMOD
+### Basics of Linux File Permissions

 All file system objects on Unix-like systems have three main types of permissions: read, write, and execute access.
-Permissions are bestowed upon three possible classes: the user, the usergroup, and all system users.
+Permissions are bestowed upon three possible classes: the *owner*, the *group*, and all *other* system users.

 To view the file permissions of a set of files, use: